agmsb/mildly-helpful-cloudshell/README.md

 cloudshell env push
 ```

-## Demoing multiple things using `Tmux` - it's not flying, it's falling with style
+## Demoing multiple things using `tmux` - it's not flying, it's falling with style
-Tmux is a fancy terminal multiplexer thingy; i use tmux to show multiple things going on at once.
+`tmux` is a fancy terminal multiplexer thingy; i use tmux to show multiple things going on in different windows at once.

 To use `tmux` for this you can access its key bindings by _pressing ctrl + b before these keys:_